ngjunsiang/laymansguide-src/season10/issue125/issue125.md

 ## Analog to digital conversion

 An analog signal does not easily convert to a digital signal!
 Analog-to-digital converters, such as the VGA-HDMI adapters that seem to be needed universally, have to figure out how to process a wave-like signal, and convert it into the bits that constitute an image.
-These adapters need a digital-analog converter (DAC) chip to carry out that conversion.
+These adapters need a digital-analog conversion (DAC) chip to carry out that conversion.

 In contrast with analog signals, digital signals usually carry uncompressed video data.
 Digital-to-digital converters thus do not need to carry out any conversion—it’s the same image!
 Most of these converters merely need pins to be mapped to each other, which makes them cheaper (e.g. DisplayPort-HDMI converters).